 However, as shown below in the section about the criticisms of active procrastination, this scale suffers from various issues, such as its improper use of reverse-coded questions and the conceptual overlap between some of its components, which are important to take into account if you intend to use this scale or results that are based on it.

-The potential benefits of active procrastination
+Potential benefits of active procrastination

 Some research suggests that, compared to passive procrastinators, active procrastinators are more similar to non-procrastinators when it comes to using time purposefully, having higher self-efficacy, experiencing less stress, and having better academic outcomes.
 Furthermore, some research suggests that there may be other benefits to active procrastination, such as an improved ability to solve problems in a creative way, and an increased tendency to be in a flow state while working.